Skywola/anim/README.md

    RIGHT-SIDE PANEL, BUT ON THE RIGHT-SIDE PANEL, LISTED UNDER THE FAR-LEFT SUB-MENU AS "INSTANT ANIMATION", SO IN ORDER TO BRING UP THE PROPER PANEL, PRESS "T" WHILE YOUR MOUSE IS OVER THE 3D VIEW.

+Note also, the plugin will not include the basic models for each character type.

 The tutorials are in three parts: